 The Mahia Peninsula, bottom right.

 Today's drive will take Jane & Steve from Gisborne to Napier, a total drive of 3-hours, excluding their visit to the Mahia Peninsula.
-As expected, they found the peninsula to be a wonderful mix of sandy and rocky beaches – some exposed to the ocean swells, others beautifully sheltered.
+As expected, they found the peninsula to be a wonderful mix of sandy beaches – some exposed to the ocean swells, others beautifully sheltered.

 The South Pacific Ocean, from the Mahia Peninsula coast.